Former New Zealand Rugby boss David Moffett calls Prime Minister Jacinda Ardern a 'traitor'

-Former New Zealand Rugby CEO David Moffett has called Prime Minister Jacinda Ardern and Deputy Prime Minister Winston Peters "traitors".
+Former New Zealand Rugby CEO David Moffett's Twitter account has called Prime Minister Jacinda Ardern and Deputy Prime Minister Winston Peters "traitors".

-Moffett, who is a member of the NewConservative party, said in a tweet in response to a news story – headlined: 'Peters blames 'alt-right' for UN migration pact criticism' – that he was "coming to get" the Prime Minister and her deputy.
+Moffett is a member of the NewConservative party and a tweet from his account in response to a news story – headlined: 'Peters blames 'alt-right' for UN migration pact criticism' – stated that he was "coming to get" the Prime Minister and her deputy.

 "Yes we'll see whether you 2 traitors are still smiling when we are done with you next year," he wrote in the tweet.